-5.2.
-Boston housing data
+5.2 Boston housing data

-We applied SRIR to Boston housing data (Harrison and Rubinfeld (1978)), available in the MASS library in R. This data set has 14 variables and 506 observations, with each observation representing a census tract in Boston Standard Metropolitan Statistical Areas.
+We applied SRIR to Boston housing data (Harrison and Rubinfeld, 1978), available in the MASS library in R. This data set has 14 variables and 506 observations, with each observation representing a census tract in Boston Standard Metropolitan Statistical Areas.
 The variable of primary interest is the median value, in thousands of dollars, of owner occupied homes.
 The 13 explanatory variables include the per capita crime rate by town, average number of rooms per house, and percentage of households with low socioeconomic status, among others.

-Fitting the supervised inverse regression model (3.1), with the cubic polynomial basis, resulted in BIC choosing d=2, suggesting that two linear combinations of the 13 predictors are sufficient.
-The top panel of Figure 3 shows a two-dimensional plot of the 506 observations, with coordinates computed using (4.1).
+Fitting the supervised inverse regression model (3.5), with the cubic polynomial basis, resulted in BIC choosing d = 2, suggesting that two linear combinations of the 13 predictors are sufficient.
+The top panel of Figure 3 shows a two-dimensional plot of the 506 observations, with coordinates computed using (4.6).
 We see a horseshoe-like pattern in the data cloud.
-We also see an association between the response and the coordinates, similar to that in the toy example.
-For comparison purposes, we also carried out CMDS.
-In the bottom panel, the ordination of the first two CMDS coordinates is shown.
-The unsupervised method failed to show any useful relationship.